 As our country was celebrating its new found freedom, a man in England was pondering his countries national debt and made an amazing comparison.
 Think of how uncorrupted our country was at that moment in time.
 Zoom to the present, our government is morally bankrupt and has more debt than the entire planet has ever known.
 Peace, Steve

 “As the young minister traveled through the rugged country near England’s Cheddar Gorge, the clouds burst and torrential sheets of rain pummeled the earth.
 The weary traveler was able to find shelter standing under a rocky overhang.
 There, protected from the buffeting wind and rain, Augustus Toplady conceived one of the most popular hymns ever written, “Rock of Ages, Cleft for me, Let me hide myself in Thee.”

-In March, 1776 Toplady published the hymn as part of an article in The Gospel Magazine, which he edited.
-He wrote that just as England could never pay her national debt, so man could never by his own merits satisfy the justice of God.
-In the middle of the article he burst into song, printing for the first time the hymn “Rock of Ages”, which so ably describes Christ, the Rock of Ages, as the remedy for all our sin.
+In March 1776 Toplady published the hymn as part of an article in The Gospel Magazine, which he edited.
+He wrote that just as England could never pay her national debt, so a man could never by his own merits satisfy the justice of God.
+In the middle of the article, he burst into song, printing for the first time the hymn “Rock of Ages”, which so ably describes Christ, the Rock of Ages, as the remedy for all our sin.

 Augustus Toplady died of consumption at the age of 38.
 As he neared the end Toplady proclaimed, “My heart beats every day stronger and stronger for glory.
 Sickness is no affliction, pain no cause, death itself no dissolution…My prayers are now all converted into praise.”

 ( Quoted from Toplady’s Song in the Storm @ Glimpses of Christian History Christian History & Biography Copyright ©2008 Christianity Today International )

 let me hide myself in thee;

 let the water and the blood,

 save from wrath and make me pure.